visualinteractivedata/visualinteractivedata.github.io/students/ethics.md

 # Ethics Form at Informatics

 For any study that involves human (or animal) participants, Informatics requires ethics clearance.
-That is, you need to submit for ethics approval and cannot start the study before approval throgh the school's ethics board.
+That is, you need to submit for ethics approval and cannot start the study before approval through the school's ethics board.

 Before filling and submitting the form, read through this page, prepare any of the material you need to submit alongside the request and discuss with your supervisor.